sgladstone/com.pogstone.youthregistration/README.md

 - The profiles for both parents and both emergency contacts are the same for ALL events using this extension.
 - Assumes a common family situation: A parent is registering their own child for an event.
 - Financial data ends up on the contact record of the first child being registered, not the primary parent.
+- If a field such as "nickname" is used for parent 1, then it will not show for the 2nd parent profile or emergency contact profiles.

 Enhancement ideas: